Towards Formal XAI: Formally Approximate Minimal Explanations of Neural Networks: Finding Minimal Explanations Efficiently

 \mysubsection{Method 2: Binary Search.} Sorting the features being considered in ascending order of importance can have a significant effect on the size of the explanation found by Algorithm~\ref{alg:upper-thread}.
 Intuitively, a ``perfect'' heuristic model would assign the greatest weights to all features in the minimum explanation, and so traversing features in ascending order would first discover all the features that can be removed (\unsat{} verification queries), followed by all the features that belong in the explanation (\sat{} queries).
 In this case, a sequential traversal of the features in ascending order is quite wasteful, and it is much better to perform a binary search to find the point where the answer flips from \unsat{} to \sat{}.

-Of course, in practice, the heuristic models are not perfect, leading to potential cases with multiple ``flips'' from \sat{} to \unsat{}, and vice versa --- see Fig.~\ref{fig:binary-search}.
+Of course, in practice, the heuristic models are not perfect, leading to potential cases with multiple ``flips'' from \sat{} to \unsat{}, and vice versa.
 Still, if the heuristic is good in practice (which is often the case; see Sec.~\ref{sec:Evaluation}), these flips are scarce.
 Thus, we propose to perform multiple binary searches, each time identifying one \sat{} query (i.e., a feature added to the explanation).
 Observe that each time we hit an \unsat{} query, this indicates that all the queries for features with lower priorities would also yield \unsat{} --- because if ``freeing'' multiple features cannot change the classification, changing fewer features certainly cannot.
 Thus, we are guaranteed to find the first \sat{} query in each iteration, and soundness is maintained.
-This process is described in Algorithm~\ref{alg:upper-thread-binary-search}.
+This process is described in Algorithm.~\ref{alg:upper-thread-binary-search} and in Fig.\ref{fig:binary-search} in the appendix.

 \mysubsection{Method 3: Local-Singleton Search.} Let $N$ be a DNN, and let $x$ be an input point whose classification we seek to explain.
 As part of Algorithm~\ref{alg:upper-thread}, \tub{} iteratively ``frees'' certain input features, allowing them to take arbitrary values, as it continues to search for features that must be included in the explanation.
 The increasing number of free features enlarges the search space that the underlying verifier must traverse, thus slowing down verification.
 We propose to leverage the hypothesis that input points nearby $x$ that are misclassified tend to be clustered; and so, it is beneficial to \emph{fix} the free features to ``bad'' values, as opposed to letting them take on arbitrary values.
 We speculate that this will allow the verifier to discover satisfying assignments much more quickly.